 Protective and disposable gloves and masks are a practical consideration when handling and cleaning your birds to avoid spreading any potential contamination.

 No free-ranging | Prevent access by wild birds and their droppings | Cover your runs | Bring feeders and drinkers inside the henhouse or run | More frequent & thorough cleaning | Disinfectant Footbath before entering | Boredom Busters to prevent pecking | No movement of livestock | Be vigilant!

 Symptoms of Avian Flu and further guidance can be found on the DEFRA website.
 If you have any serious concerns about the health of your poultry, please seek prompt advice from your vet.

-For poultry supplies delivered to your door Flyte So Fancy offer next working day delivery for orders placed before 2pm (Mon-Fri).
+For poultry supplies delivered to your door.
 We do our best to stock everything you need to keep your flock happy and healthy.
-If you need guidance about which products to choose, please do call us on 01300 345229.
+If you need guidance about which products to choose from, please just call us on 01300 345229.

 Bird Flu Hints & Tips is ©Flyte so Fancy Ltd 2018.
 Author: Anne Weymouth.
 Reproduction of part or all of this text is only possible with the express permission of Flyte so Fancy Ltd.